kamiliano1/kanban-task-management/README.md

 First time I've used it.
 I wanted to try to improve accessibility features on my project.
 Beginning was hard but I managed to prepare this app using Radix-UI

 FireBase
-You can log in by clicking the login button, LoginModal will open if you don't have an account, you have to sign up using RegisterModal and any changes you do to your task will be uploaded to the FireBase.
+You can log in by clicking the login button, LoginModal will open if you don't have an account, you have to sign up using RegisterModal, and any changes you do to your task will be uploaded to the FireBase.
 It also tracks if you have DarkMode On and which current opened board.

 React-firebase-hooks
-Was used for login and sign in purposes
+It was used for login and sign-in purposes

 ```js
 useCreateUserWithEmailAndPassword(auth);